squidnose/Voidlinux-Post-Install-TUI/README.md

 if you dont feel comfortable with me getting help from AI, feel free to read the info.md files.
 ```
 ## 7. Liscence
-The code is Licensed under the BSD-2-Clause Liscence.
+The code is Licensed under the BSD-2-Clause License.